'My Charity Commission Account' privacy notice

 Managing access to our online services

-Your charity’s contact or administrator will use your personal data to manage your access to our online services on behalf of the charity.
+Your charity’s contact, trustees or administrator will use your personal data to manage your access to our online services on behalf of the charity.

-Please note, while you are a trustee of a charity neither the charity contact nor administrators can remove your access to our online services, and you automatically have full access to all the online services available to trustees.
-You can however choose to delete your own account.
+Please note, while you remain an active trustee of a charity and with an MCCA account, the contact, other trustees and administrators will not be able to remove your access to our online services, and you automatically have full access to all the online services available to trustees.
+You can however choose to delete your own account and once you leave a charity, the contact, trustee or administrator will be able to remove you.

 Maintaining information in the Charity Database